DSC-McMaster-U/uniserver/README.md

 2. run `npm start` to start the application in **PORT 3000**

-[a link](https://github.com/DShah-git/uniserver/tree/main/uniserver-be) is the backend express app and follows the usual express/server file structure.
+[uniserver-fe](https://github.com/DShah-git/uniserver/tree/main/uniserver-be) is the backend express app and follows the usual express/server file structure.

 ###Instruction for running